An interview with Innovator of the Year Julie Angus

 Q: Congratulations on your win!
 How do you feel?

 Julie: Thank you!
 I am honoured to receive this award and it really reflects the amazing things our team has accomplished.
-We are continuously pushing the boundaries of technological A new method, idea or product. to find solutions to solve some of the most challenging problems our oceans and the industries that operate in them face.
+We are continuously pushing the boundaries of technological innovation to find solutions to solve some of the most challenging problems our oceans and the industries that operate in them face.

 Q: What would you say has been your greatest accomplishment to date?

-Julie: I am extremely proud that what started out as a project in our garage is now a company that employs incredibly talented engineers and scientists who are building cutting edge Science or knowledge put into practical use to solve problems or invent useful tools..
+Julie: I am extremely proud that what started out as a project in our garage is now a company that employs incredibly talented engineers and scientists who are building cutting edge technology.
 Last month we built our first production solar powered boat and integrated a multibeam sonar system into it, making it the first ever exclusively solar powered survey boat.
 We then demonstrated its capabilities in a successful pilot for the Canadian Coast Guard where we mapped parts of Okanagan Lake.
 This is a remarkable achievement for our team and just the start as we continue to integrate additional sensors and improve our ability to collect ocean data.

 Q: Do you have any words of wisdom for future female entrepreneurs and innovators?